Selected Work · Healthcare Marketing

 Audience-Segmented Creative

-Fourteen print publications across the OC/LA market mix, paired with digital display and paid social.
-Print included the Orange County Register, Long Beach Press Telegram, LA Times/OC, and the Grunion Gazette for regional reach, plus hyperlocal-focused community publications including Leisure World Weekly, Rossmore Living, Yorba Linda Neighbors, and Lakewood Community News.
+Fourteen print publications across the OC/LA market mix.
+Included the Orange County Register, Long Beach Press Telegram, LA Times/OC, and the Grunion Gazette for regional reach, plus hyperlocal-focused community publications including Leisure World Weekly, Rossmore Living, Yorba Linda Neighbors, and Lakewood Community News.

 In-Facility Activation